Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/generics/README.md

 <li><p><b><></b> − The diamond operator denotes type inference.</p></li>
 </ul>

 Using diamond operator, compiler determines the type of the parameter.
-This operator is avalilable from Java SE 7 version onwards.
+This operator is available from Java SE 7 version onwards.

 ## Generic Methods